Proxy Denoising for Source-Free Domain Adaptation: Methodology

-\end{theorem} Given that the effect of proxy error causes the varying of the confidence factor $P\left( G_{P\left( V \right)}=True, t \right)$, as mentioned earlier, Theorem~\ref{the:error-effect} provides us an insight: {\it The effect of ViL model’s prediction error on domain adaption is approximately reflected by the discrepancy between the source domain and the current in-training model.}
+\end{theorem} This theorem tells that {\it the effect of ViL prediction errors on domain adaption can be approximately estimated by contrasting the distributions of the source model and the current in-training model.}